XLSForm/xlsform.github.io/_sections/home-english.md

 #### Specify other

+{% include alerts/warning.html content="This shortcut for specifying an **other** choice only works for single-language surveys and selects without **choice_filter**s.
+It uses the default value of **other** as the choice name that will be visible in collected data, and the default text of \"Specify other\" for the follow-up question displayed to the user.
+We generally recommend using [relevance](#relevant) to specify your own **other** choice." %}

 For multiple-choice questions, surveys often include an option of marking **other** when their answer choice is not listed.
 Then, they are usually asked to specify the other option.
-This is possible through XLSForm by including **or_other** after the answer choice list name in the survey worksheet.
+XLSForm has a shortcut for doing this by adding **or_other** after the answer choice list name in the survey worksheet.
 The choices worksheet stays the same.
 See below:

 | type                                    | name             | label                                       |